 If you’ve never heard of this Classic Italian Soup, let me start by sharing how to pronounce its name correctly.
 Can you say Pasta Fazool?

-There are as many pasta Fagioli soup recipes as there are Italian grandmothers and each one will have its own special touch, so feel free to adjust the recipe.
+There are as many pasta fagioli soup recipes as there are Italian grandmothers and each one will have its own special touch.
+So, feel free to adjust this pasta fagioli recipe to fit your palate.

 Let’s start by gathering the ingredients we need to make Pasta Fagioli.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.